 Below is a list of the most used live-video platforms for distance learning!

-Lark – Collaboration suite of interconnected tools, including chat, calendar, creation and cloud storage, in Japanese, Korean, Italian and English
+Larkis a collaboration suite of interconnected tools that includes chat, calendar, creation and cloud storage, in Japanese, Korean, Italian and English.

-Teams – Chat, meet, call and collaboration features integrated with Microsoft Office software.
+Microsoft Teams contains chat, meetings, calls, and collaboration features integrated with Microsoft Office software.

-Skype – Video and audio calls with talk, chat, and collaboration features.
+Skypehas video and audio calls, chat, and collaboration features.

 Assessments are displayed full-screen and cannot be minimized